Skip navigation

 Create the Amazon Connect Application in Duo

-2. Click Protect an Application and locate the entry for Amazon Connect with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
+2. Locate the entry for Amazon Connect with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
 Click Protect to the far-right to start configuring Amazon Connect.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.
 You'll need the information on the Amazon Connect page under Downloads later.

 3. Amazon Connect uses the Mail attribute when authenticating.
 We've mapped the <Email Address> bridge attribute to Duo Single Sign-On supported authentication source attributes as follows: